-The target outcome for prediction is a real-valued electrical test (PSRO) serving as a proxy for the average microprocessor speed on the wafer.
-The higher the PSRO the slower the wafer.
-This test is conducted on all wafers as one of the last set of electrical tests.
-In an ideal implementation, we would update a (regression) prediction of PSRO measured at final test for each wafer after each processing and measurement step.
+The target outcome for prediction is an electrical test (PSRO) serving as a (inverse) proxy for microprocessor speed.
+The higher the PSRO the slower the wafer and vice-versa.
+This test is conducted on all wafers as one of the last set of electrical tests (LT) conducted on test structures built in the wafer kerfs.
+In an ideal implementation, we would update a prediction of PSRO measured at LT for each wafer after each processing and measurement step.